ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

   </tr>
 </table>

-The 3W dataset's main statistics related to inherent difficulties of actual data are presented in Table 7.
+The 3W dataset's main statistics related to inherent difficulties of real data are presented in Table 7.

-**Table 7**<br>The 3W dataset's main statistics related to inherent difficulties of actual data.
+**Table 7**<br>The 3W dataset's main statistics related to inherent difficulties of real data.
 | **Statistic** | **Amount** | **Percentage** |
 | -------- | ------- | ------- |
 | Missing Variables | 41109 | 65.90% of 62384 |